Corporate Governance Guide

-- 2.In addition to disclosing the financial information that is legally stipulated, the Company will proactively disclose corporate information from the standpoint of CSR.
+- 2.In addition to disclosing the financial information that is legally stipulated, the Company will proactively disclose corporate information from the standpoint of ESG.

-- 1.To a reasonable extent, senior management shall make responses to engage in actual dialogue with shareholders.
+- 1.To a reasonable extent, senior management shall make responses to engage in actual dialogue with shareholders and investors.

-- 3.IR Department shall arrange both opinions of investors grasped through dialogue and questions from analysts at presentations, and successively provide these to Directors, the Management and Statutory Auditors as feedback.
+- 3.Investor and Public Relations Department shall arrange both opinions of investors grasped through dialogue and questions from analysts at operating results presentations, company overview presentations and others.
+Chief Officer (Corporate Strategy) regularly shall provide these for Directors, the Management and Statutory Auditors as feedback.

 Measures to control insider information